grafana/pyroscope/docs/sources/reference-pyroscope-architecture/block-format/_index.md

 The data model within the block is fairly aligned to Google's [proto definition][pprof] for the pprof wire format.

-Profile labels contain additional information gathered at ingestion time and can be used to select certain profiles.
+Profile series labels contain additional information gathered at ingestion time and can be used to select certain profiles.
 They are comparable to Prometeus'/Loki's label and typical labels are `namespace` and `pod` to describe which workload the profiles are coming from.